evavirseda/liebling/README-TRANSLATIONS.md

 In order to get every content translated please follow steps below logging is as admin in Ghost admin panel:

-## Upload redirects.json file

-This file is located in root directory of this project.
-Please upload it to  Settings - Labs - Redirects - Upload redirects JSON

 ## Upload routes.yaml file

 This file is located in root directory of this project.
 Please upload it to Settings - Labs - Routes - Upload routes YAML